Quick Summary

 The Ahom dynasty’s economic engine ran on a unique system – the Paik system.
 Unlike traditional feudal or Asian corvee labor, this system relied on “paiks,” who were able-bodied men offering service to the state in exchange for land grants.

 The Ahom dynasty transformed the landscape of Assam.
 They weren’t just warriors; they were agricultural innovators.
-By introducing superior rice cultivation techniques and constructing a network of dikes, embankments, and irrigation systems, they turned marshlands into productive rice fields.
+They turned marshlands into productive rice fields by introducing superior rice cultivation techniques and constructing a network of dikes, embankments, and irrigation systems.
 This agricultural revolution laid the foundation for the prosperity of the Ahom dynasty.

-Even though the 16th century saw the introduction of coinage under Suklenmung, the Paik system remained the cornerstone of the empire’s economy.
-The 17th century was characterized by the expansion of the empire, which included the incorporation of elements from the revenue systems of conquered territories like the Koch and Mughal domains.
+Even though coinage was introduced under Suklenmung in the 16th century, the Paik system remained the cornerstone of the empire’s economy.
+The 17th century was characterized by the empire’s expansion, which included the incorporation of elements from the revenue systems of conquered territories like the Koch and Mughal domains.
 This development ensured the continued economic strength of the Ahom dynasty.

 Reign | King | Significant Achievements/Events |